GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/combining-user-data-from-different-sources/en.md

 - Your company's internal applications
 - etc

-The GraphQL query below retrieves user data from two hypothetical services:
+The GraphQL query below combines the datasets from two hypothetical services:

 1. A newsletter system (storing subscribers' data, including their email and spoken language)
 2. A CRM (storing customers' data, including their name and email)

-These two separate datasets are then combined into 1, around the shared `email` property:
+It first retrieves all records from the first service and extracts the emails.
+Then it uses these emails to generate the endpoint URL for the second service's REST API, as to fetch data for those users only.
+Finally, it combines both datasets into one, around the shared `email` property:

 ```graphql
 query ProvideNewsletterUserData {